MINISTRY OF PETROLEUM & NATURAL GAS

 -

-This rule helps regulate how petroleum is handled, ensuring safety and
+This rule helps regulate how petroleum is handled, ensuring safety and compliance with licensing requirements.

 4. Approval of Containers: